-If you or a loved one is diagnosed with chronic obstructive pulmonary disease, or COPD, you might wonder, “Does alcohol affect COPD?”
-The answer, in short, is that alcohol abuse can negatively affect people with COPD.
+If you or a loved one is diagnosed with chronic obstructive pulmonary disease (COPD), you may wonder if you can have alcohol.
+Drinking too much alcohol can negatively affect people with COPD.

 People who have COPD would benefit from speaking with a medical professional about their alcohol consumption to ensure they are not jeopardizing their health.
 Alcohol treatment may be necessary for people who drink heavily and are unable to stop on their own.